 In other words, WordPress eCommerce plugins make the switch from blog to the online store a cinch.
 There are a number to choose from and each has its own benefits, so let’s take a look at your options.

 Each WordPress eCommerce plugin has its own unique features and pricing model.
 However, the most popular strategy is to offer the plugin for free, then charge for any specific feature add-ons.

 The following table highlights a few of the most common WordPress eCommerce plugins.
 However, while we’ll talk about Shopify later, the WordPress plugin has recently been discontinued so it is not included in this list:

 Of course, every plugin will have its own unique features and strengths.
+We’ve compiled the best WordPress eCommerce plugins.
 Let’s explore each one.

 Overall, WooCommerce is a robust option for almost any kind of store, as it provides most of the features you need out of the box.
 Many advanced features will likely have an available extension, too.
-If you’re looking for a flexible store with a variety of options for growth, try WooCommerce.
+If you’re looking for a flexible store with various options for growth, try WooCommerce.

 As Shopify is not a WordPress plugin, it’s not fair to directly compare it to the rest of this list.
 If you’re dissatisfied with the idea of running your online store from within WordPress, it may be a good solution for you to consider.